Which refund route applies to you, and what is the deadline?

 Eligibility.
 Over-stated premium; mis-treated VAT-inclusive versus VAT-exclusive consideration; under-stated or over-stated rent for the NPV calculation; mis-attributed mixed-use apportionment.
 Lease-premium error refunds are particularly common where the original return treated the entire premium plus VAT as chargeable consideration and the VAT element should have been excluded (or vice versa, depending on the registration position of the parties and the option-to-tax position).

-Expected success rate.
-Case-specific, often turning on VAT treatment and valuation evidence.
-The route is procedurally well-defined but the underlying computation can be technically demanding; specialist valuation or VAT advice may be warranted alongside the SDLT review.
+Your odds.
+Case-specific, often turning on the VAT treatment and the valuation evidence.
+The procedure is well-defined but the underlying computation can be technically demanding, so specialist valuation or VAT advice may be worth having alongside the SDLT review.

-For an amendment inside the 12-month window, the buyer (or the buyer's adviser) files an amendment to the original SDLT return through the HMRC SDLT online service.
+Inside the 12-month window, you (or your adviser) file an amendment to the original SDLT return through the HMRC SDLT online service.
 The amendment identifies the change, recomputes the SDLT charge, and triggers a refund (or, for an upward amendment, an additional payment).
-HMRC processes amendment refunds typically within four to six weeks under the published target, though enforcement-active enquiries can extend the timeline.
-Bank details for the refund payment are submitted through the amendment process.
+HMRC processes amendment refunds within four to six weeks under the published target, though an active enquiry can stretch that out.
+You submit the bank details for the refund through the amendment process.

-For an overpayment-relief claim outside the 12-month window, the claim is made by letter to HMRC's Birmingham SDLT office under FA 2003 Schedule 10 paragraph 34, setting out the original return reference, the basis of the overpayment claim, the supporting evidence pack, and the refund computation.
-The four-year time limit at paragraph 34B runs from the effective date of the transaction (not the filing date), so older transactions running into the boundary need careful timing scoping.
-Paragraph 34A exclusions (cases where the Commissioners are not liable to give effect to the claim) should be checked at the start; common exclusions include mistakes of law subsequently corrected by case-law that does not have retrospective effect, and circumstances where alternative statutory remedies were available but not pursued in time.
+Outside the 12-month window, you make an overpayment-relief claim by letter to HMRC's Birmingham SDLT office under FA 2003 Schedule 10 paragraph 34, setting out the original return reference, the basis of the claim, the supporting evidence pack, and the refund computation.
+The four-year time limit at paragraph 34B runs from the effective date of the transaction, not the filing date, so an older transaction running up to the boundary needs careful timing.
+Check the paragraph 34A exclusions at the outset (the cases where the Commissioners are not liable to give effect to the claim); common ones include a mistake of law later corrected by case-law that does not have retrospective effect, and a situation where an alternative statutory remedy was available but not pursued in time.

 Worked examples across three families